riccardoperra/ngx-reactive-loading/docs/docs/pipes/get-loading.md

 # getLoading

-Returns a boolean observable which will emit a new value once the state of the given properties of the store changes.
+Maps the given properties of the store to a boolean Observable which will emit a new value once the state of the properties change.

 ## API